Page 2: Designing a Project

 - always save design work (File - Save Project, or click disk icon) as it progresses AND make a copy of the project to store in a backup folder.

 New Session - A 'Local' session can be opened on the Mobile Data Studio server via either the Database toolbar '+' and 'New Session', or by selecting a mobile client device icon in the Wireless Activity monitor (see Wireless (TCP/IP) Functions, Skills page 11).
-The contents of the New or Local session can be sent to a mobile device, either wirelessly or by ActiveSync.
-New Session can also be used to explore the information management power of Mobile Data Studio without a Smartphone, Tablet or Pocket PC.
+The contents of the New or Local session can be sent to a mobile device wirelessly.
+New Session can also be used to explore the information management power of Mobile Data Studio without a Smartphone or Tablet.

 Mobile Data Studio file extensions are: .ppc - Mobile Data Studio Project file, associated with the program (see below).
 When opened, it launches Mobile Data Studio automatically.
 Present on Windows desktop PC or server and mobile device; .ppd - Session Database store, stores session data in Windows server side; .ppr - Data/results management options, such as Data Pathway settings for HTML, XML, Excel, ADO Database output, XML input, Data Script.
 Present on Windows PC or server only.
 If this is removed, Data Pathway settings are restored to defaults.
 They are separate to the project as they may vary from computer to computer (eg different folders or ADO settings).
 Mobile Data Studio generates the .ppd and .ppr files based on the filename of the project .ppc file.